mapattacker/mmaStats/README.md

 # mmaStats

 ### Description

+A mini-project to extrct and visualise the relationships and statistics of mixed martial arts (MMA) fighters.

 1) mmacreatepy.py: Create sqlite database and schema for holding data

 2) mmascrape.py: Scrape mma website for fighters' data.